-Two Credits Villarreal Spring Semester (Second Half)
+Two Credits Spring Semester (Second Half)

-- 262. Methods of Social Research A beginning course in the research designs, methods, and techniques used by social scientists.
+262. Methods of Social Research - A beginning course in the research designs, methods, and techniques used by social scientists.
 Probability theory, hypothesis testing, sampling, and elementary descriptive and inferential statistics are introduced.
 Practical research experience is emphasized.
 Same as SOC 262.
 Corequisite: Math 210.
+Sociology majors and minors and Social Work majors only

-\\Four Credits Nemeth Spring Semester\\ - 310.
-Human Behavior and Social Environment I This course will focus on the interaction between persons and the social systems they encounter throughout maturation.
+Four Credits Nemeth Spring Semester

+- 310. Human Behavior and Social Environment I This course will focus on the interaction between persons and the social systems they encounter throughout maturation.
 Special attention will be given to the interactions and systems as they relate to and affect social work practice with a variety of populations, including those experiencing ethnic, racial, sexual, and age-based discrimination.
 Social work majors only.
-Corequisite: Biology 221.
+Corequisite: Biology 221 or GEMS 158.
 Prerequisites: Psychology 100, SWK 241.

-Three Credits Villarreal Fall Semester

-311. Human Behavior and Social Environment II - This course is a continuation of Social Work 310.
+Three Credits Fall Semester (First Half) - 311.
+Human Behavior and Social Environment II This course is a continuation of Social Work 310.
 Prerequisite: SWK 310.

-Three Credits Villarreal Fall Semester
+Three Credits Fall Semester (Second Half)

 - 315. Social Work with Diverse Populations This course will prepare students for ethnically sensitive social work practice.
 Students will examine assumptions, strategies, and procedures that will enhance their values, knowledge and skills to more effectively interact with diverse populations at each stage of the social intervention process.
 Social work majors only.

-Four Credits Villarreal Spring Semester - 320.
+\Four Credits Staff Spring Semester\ - 320.
 Social Work Interviewing This course will focus on the principles of the social work interview; the examination of techniques and theoretical models that increase the effectiveness of social work interventions; and the demonstration and practice of these skills.
 Social work majors only.
 Prerequisite: SWK 241.